seroteunine/CaptionThis/README.md

 Go to http://teunvandalen.nl to play the game.
 No installing needed.
 One client creates a room, that device will act as the host/presentation view.
 Players can join the room with the room code via their mobile phone.
 Both of these connect with the socket.io server in the server folder.

 ## Optional: Install instructions.
 You can also run the server yourself on your local device, see the specific folders for install instructions.
+Beaware that the backend requires mongoDB to store some game-stats.
+Therefore, make sure that the url in server/database/setup.ts points to a running mongoDB server.
+Just starting a basic mongoDB server with 'sudo systemctl start mongod' should be enough.
-You could also run the vite development server for the front-end locally.
+You can run the vite development server for the front-end locally as well.

 ## Back-end technologies
 - Typescript